List of United States senators from Florida

-Florida was admitted to the Union on March 3, 1845, and elects its U.S. senators to Class 1 and Class 3.
+Florida was admitted to the Union on March 3, 1845, and elects its U.S. senators to class 1 and class 3.
 Florida's U.S. Senate seats were declared vacant in March 1861, due to its secession from the Union.
 They were filled again in July 1868.
-The state is currently represented by Republicans Marco Rubio (serving since 2011) and Rick Scott (serving since 2019).
+The state is currently represented by Rick Scott (serving since 2019) and Ashley Moody (serving since 2025).
+After Scott's 2018 election, Florida has been represented by two Republican senators for the first time since Reconstruction.
 Duncan U. Fletcher was Florida's longest-serving senator (1909–1936).